Current Opportunities at the Nathanson Family Resilience Center

 FOCUS Services Coordinators assist with service delivery activities, receptionist services, including answering phones & assisting with family intakes, managing faxes, copying/filing, ordering supplies, maintaining an office and personnel calendar, and monitoring supplies and equipment inventory.
 They also assists with data-entry related to outreach contacts, provider referrals, and family records, as well as maintenance of the web-based files to compile reports and outcome information.

 Qualified applicants have a BA or an AA degree and a minimum four years work experience, exceptional organizational skills, and the ability to interact with diverse families.

-We have an opportunity for FOCUS Services Coordinator available at the following location:
+We have opportunities for FOCUS Services Coordinators available at the following FOCUS sites: